jupozuelo/Software-Engineering/System_Design/System_Design.md

 **Web App**

-As with all websites, the foundational programming languages required for creating the Web application are HTML, CSS and JavaScript.
+As with all websites, the foundational programming languages required for creating the Web app are HTML, CSS and JavaScript.
 HTML is necessary for running the pages in a browser, CSS for style and JavaScript to make the website responsive.
 Upon recommendation that it is open-source and artistic, the p5.js library was selected as the primary JavaScript tool.

 P5.js was extremely useful due to the plethora of libraries that can be used.
-In particular, the p5.play, p5.sound, and p5.clickable libraries opened up a significant amount of opportunities to make the web application more exciting, user-friendly, and attractive.
+In particular, the p5.play, p5.sound, and p5.clickable libraries opened up a significant amount of opportunities to make the web app more exciting, user-friendly, and attractive.

 On the p5.js website, each library extension has a link to its own github repository with tutorials and example code.
 This was very helpful, as they could be easily followed in order to build up the web app.
 Every library brought some new functionality and the ability to keep the code DRY, clean and fast.
 For every new and complex feature of the web app, a new library was discovered that could match its demand.